APSCL/ros_galactic_ws/README.md

 Please note that the ros2 distribution is **galactic**, it may be needed in some commands.

+The installation may have some error due to the setuptool version issue.
+[Link](https://answers.ros.org/question/398497/building-from-source-rqt-fails/), or ```pip install setuptools==58.2.0``` to change to older version

 ## Getting Started
 ### On Raspberry Pi
 1. Clone this project and navigate to root.